 Calculating boiler efficiency is not a one-time task; it’s an ongoing procedure that requires continuous monitoring and optimization.
 Regular maintenance, tuning, and efficiency audits can identify potential areas for enhancement and ensure that your boiler operates at its peak performance.

-Calculating boiler efficiency is an essential practice for anyone involved in heating systems, from engineers and facility managers to homeowners.
+Calculating boiler efficiency is essential for anyone involved in heating systems, from engineers and facility managers to homeowners.
 By understanding the direct method and the factors that affect efficiency, you can assess the effectiveness of your boiler system and take steps to enhance its performance.
-Remember, a more efficient boiler not only saves energy and costs but also contributes to a more sustainable and environmentally conscious future.
+Remember, a more efficient boiler saves energy and costs and contributes to a more sustainable and environmentally conscious future.